Iamnotaspy/Iamnotaspy/README.md

 I was the Audio director for this project and most of my other group projects and one of my priorities was creating and expanding the audio manager (singleton) which integrated with Unity's audio system and enabled me to easily trigger needed audio functionality from wherever needed in other scripts.
 This enabled me to cleanly play sound effects with one line from the relevant script and the sound effects to have automatically (partially) randomised pitch and volume to prevent them from soudning to repetitive.

 I also worked on:
-  - How sounds would adapt to to the game state, helped work on all the movement mechanics, a tile puzzle generator and tile puzzle system for the second island, the checkpoint system, designing the islands, setting up some of the quests, the jellyfish grapple points, movement behaviour of islands that trail behind the whale, debug tools, bugfixing and many other tasks.
+  - How sounds would adapt to to the game state, helped work on all the movement mechanics, a tile puzzle generator and tile puzzle system for the second island, the checkpoint system, designing the islands, setting up some of the quests, the jellyfish grapple points, movement behaviour of islands that trail behind the whale, debug tools, bug fixing and many other tasks.

 ___________________________________________________________________________________________________________________________________________________________________________________